What Are the Benefits of “Insulating” Paint?

 Thermal-pane windows and energy-conscious practices will contribute to the effort.
 Finally, consider trees and other landscape shading, which the U.S. Department of Energy recommends as an effective way of passively cooling your home.
 For more ideas, visit the “do-it-yourself energy audit tool” on the Lawrence Berkeley National Laboratory’s Home Energy Saver website.

 Regrettably not only is this a very flippant article for ‘insulating’ paints the copy seems to be just a cut and paste off other articles.
 Unfortunately when other blogs use references from Scientific American and Wikipedia as a source reference that have misleading information this perpetuates inaccurate information.
-Clearly Scientific American need to put in some thorough research into true products that block solar heat.
+Clearly Scientific American need to put in some thorough research into true products that insulates solar heat.
 What’s worse is people are linking to them like this article is the truth.
 Again it’s not supported by any facts, truth or evidence and no source references.
 It bundles all products into one category.

 To make alarming statements of ‘do more harm to the environment’ and ‘are they environmentally friendly to use?’ clearly during the article it does nothing to address their statements yet frames the ‘insulating’ paints as potentially damaging…and they’re not!
 Fortunately you can always coat again but with bulk insulation that will become landfill once expired…not to mention energy savings from cool roofs.